 Who doesn’t love some time off?
-Get set to enter your happy place: we present all the public holiday dates for 2020 – and 2021 – so you can ace your breaks and maximise your annual leave.
+Get set to enter your happy place: we present all the public holiday dates for 2021 so you can ace your breaks and maximise your annual leave!

-Oh long weekend, how we love thee.
-There’s (almost) nothing better than an extended break from work so we can enjoy all that fabulous fam time and keep the weekend vibes going.
-Well, there IS – a short break overseas – but the pandemic has shoved that option off the table for the foreseeable future!
-Which is why we are all over the staycation options in Singapore for giving us some semblance of a holiday.
-Fingers crossed by the time 2021 rolls around, we’ll be able to travel again and make full use of the 2021 public holidays.
+Oh long weekends, how we love thee.
+There’s (almost) nothing better than an extended break from work so we can enjoy all that fabulous family time and keep the weekend vibes going.
+And since short breaks overseas are off the table for the foreseeable future, we’re all over the staycation options in Singapore for giving us some semblance of a holiday.
+Fingers crossed that at some stage during 2021, we’ll all be able to travel again and make full use of the 2021 public holidays!
 Ready, set, plan!

-All the 2021 public holidays (and remaining 2020 dates), plus how to make the most of ‘em
+All the 2021 public holidays, plus how to make the most of ‘em

 2021 public holidays

 #MumHack: book Thursday, 31 December and Monday, 4 January for five days off!

 Friday, 2 April 2021: Good Friday